Brett-Grossman/Real-Ghosts-Tor/pproject_overview.md

     BONUS: property has minimum bid amount and a buy now option

     BONUS: add a description for each property, change the model, and the forms

+    BONUS: Tweak the wording such as changing purchased properties to closed properties

+    BONUS: add my profile, logout and home buttons to every page except RegAndLogin

 Data:
     40 properties